 One last view of the ANNA MARIA as she heads from Oropos to Eretria.

-Ten minutes after passing by the ANNA MARIA, the third ship of the line, the ARIS III of Psomas Shipping, was seen heading from Oropos to Eretria as well.
+Ten minutes after passing by the ANNA MARIA, the third ship of the line, namely the ARIS III of Psomas Shipping, was seen heading from Oropos to Eretria as well.

 The ARIS III on her way to Oropos.
 This was her ninth season of service under Psomas Shipping.
 All of them have been spent on the Oropos-Eretria line, with the exception of the summers of 2015 and 2016, when she was on the Perama-Salamina line.

 Crossing the ARIS III as she heads towards Eretria.
 Her company has had a long history on the Oropos-Eretria line.
 Indeed, they began service in 1967, after having deployed the newly-built landing craft ARIS on the line.
 They operated her until 2002, when she was sold to GM Shipping.
 She still sails for that company to date on the Ionian Sea, under the name GRIGORIS M, operating as a Ro-Ro carrier on the Igoumenitsa-Corfu-Paxoi-Ereikousa-Othonoi-Mathraki line.
 After five years of inactivity, the company ordered a new double-ended ferry, the ARIS II, which began service in 2007 on the Oropos-Eretria line.
-Three years later, the ARIS III was built, and replaced her elder fleetmate, which was sold to Croatian company Rapska Plovidba.
-She operates under the name BARBAT on the Stinica-Mišnjak line.
+Three years later, the ARIS III was built, and replaced her elder fleetmate, which was sold to the Croatian company Rapska Plovidba.
+She operates under as the BARBAT on the Stinica-Mišnjak line.

 The ARIS III on her way towards Eretria.

-The ARIS III in what will eventually turn out to be my last-ever picture of her.
-Indeed, she has now arrived in Perama (after a four-month-long stint on the Rion-Antirrion line), as it was announced a few days ago that she has been sold to Italian company Delcomar.
+The ARIS III seen in what will eventually turn out to be my last-ever picture of her.
+Indeed, she has now arrived in Perama (after a four-month-long stint on the Rion-Antirrion line), as it was announced a few days ago that she has been sold to the Italian company Delcomar.
 She is due to be replaced by a newly-built double-ended ferry named ARIS IV, which has been ordered by her company and will normally be ready in 2020.
 The new name and the line where the ARIS III will be deployed have not been announced yet.

 Five minutes after passing by the ARIS III, we had reached Oropos, thus marking the end of our short but enjoyable trip from Evoia to mainland Greece.